-Between balancing core instruction, administering assessments, grading homework, and ensuring students are prepared for college and career, high school teachers have a lot on their plates.
+High school teachers are masters of juggling very busy schedules.
+Between balancing core instruction, administering assessments, grading homework, and ensuring students are prepared for college and career, these educators have a lot on their plates.
 SEL can make your jobs easier!

-When students have strong social and emotional skills, they are more motivated, engaged, and understand the value of their learning.
-SEL also helps reduce disruptive behavior and office referrals, which allows teachers to spend more time on their instruction.
+Students with strong social-emotional skills are more motivated, engaged, and better understand the value of their learning.
+SEL also helps reduce disruptive behavior and office referrals, which allows teachers to spend less time on behavior-management and more time on their instruction.
 Additionally, SEL can improve high school students’ college and career readiness and help them set goals for life after high school.

-We promise that it is easy to integrate SEL in your core instruction!
-Here are 10 activities and lesson ideas for high school students — organized by subject area — to get you started.
+SEL is not just “one more thing on a very full plate.”
+It improves academic preparedness and achievement, and it is easy to integrate in your core instruction.
+Here are 10 activities and lesson ideas for high school students — organized by subject area — to help you get started.

 Do you teach primary grades?
 Be sure to check out our blog, 10 SEL Learning Activities for Grades K–8.